-mpls ip

-no mpls ip

-The mpls ip command is enabled by default.

-Globally enabling MPLS forwarding does not enable it on the interfaces.
-You must enable MPLS forwarding on the interfaces separately.

-MPLS forwarding of packets along normally routed paths (also called dynamic label switching) is enabled by this command.
-For a given interface to perform dynamic label switching, this switching function must be enabled.

-The no form of this command stops dynamic label switching for all the interfaces regardless of the interface configuration; it also stops distribution of labels for dynamic label switching.
-However, the no form of this command does not affect the sending of labeled packets through the LSP tunnels.

-The following example shows how to globally configure MPLS hop-by-hop forwarding.
+mpls ip no mpls ip Syntax Description This command has no arguments or keywords.
+Command Default The mpls ip command is enabled by default.
+Command Modes Global configuration (config) Command History Release Modification 9.3.0 This command l was introduced.
+Usage Guidelines Globally enabling MPLS forwarding does not enable it on the interfaces.
+You must enable MPLS forwards on the interfaces separately.
+MPLS forwarding of packets along normally routed paths (also called dynamic label switching) is enable by this command.
+For a given interface to perform dynamic label switching, this switching function must enabled. configuration; it also stops · · itching for all the interfaces regardless of the interface ynamic label switching.
+However, the no form of this ets through the LSP tunnels.
+Examples The following example sh ows how to globally config ure MPLS hop-by-hop forwarding.
+Router> enable Router # configure term Router(config) # mpls i Related Commands Command Description mpls ip (interface config guration) Enables MPLS forwarding of IPv4 packets along normally routed paths for the associated interface.

-Router> enable

-Router# configure terminal

-Router(config)# mpls ip

-Command Description mpls ip (interface configuration) Enables MPLS forwarding of IPv4 packets along normally routed paths for the associated interface.